jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 ```

 Breaking down each of the 4 sections:
 1. The `gpt2` function is the actual GPT code we'll be implementing.
-You'll notice that the function signature, in addition to `inputs`, includes some extra stuff. `wte`, `wpe`, `blocks`, and `ln_f` are parameters for our model, `n_head` is a hyper-parameter that is needed during the forward pass.
+You'll notice that the function signature includes some extra stuff in addition to `inputs`.
+	- `wte`, `wpe`, `blocks`, and `ln_f` are parameters for our model.
+	- `n_head` is a hyper-parameter that is needed during the forward pass.
-2. The `generate` function is the auto-regressive decoding algorithm we saw earlier.
-We use greedy sampling instead of sampling from probabilities for simplicity and so we can get deterministic results. [`tqdm`](https://www.google.com/search?q=tqdm) is a progress bar, so we can visualize the progress of our model as it generates tokens one at a time.
+1. The `generate` function is the auto-regressive decoding algorithm we saw earlier.
+We use greedy sampling for simplicity and so we can get deterministic results. [`tqdm`](https://www.google.com/search?q=tqdm) is a progress bar, so we can visualize the progress of our model as it generates tokens one at a time.
-3. The `main` function handles:
+2. The `main` function handles:
     1. Loading the tokenizer (`encoder`), model weights (`params`), and hyper-parameters (`hparams`)
     2. Encoding the input prompt into token ids using the tokenizer
     3. Calling the generate function
     4. Decoding the output ids into a string
-4. [`fire.Fire(main)`](https://github.com/google/python-fire) just turns the our file into a CLI application so we can eventually run our code with: `python gpt2.py "some prompt here"`
+3. [`fire.Fire(main)`](https://github.com/google/python-fire) just turns the our file into a CLI application so we can eventually run our code with: `python gpt2.py "some prompt here"`

 Let's take a closer look at `encoder`, `hparams`, and `params`, in a notebook, or an interactive python session, run: